Lumine

 Privacy Policy

-This policy describes what the Lumine portal at lumineproxy.org collects, what stays only in your browser, what the portal keeps server-side for security, and when data is sent to Lumine services or third-party providers you choose to use.
+This policy describes what the Lumine portal at lumineproxy.org and the Lumine API collect, what stays only in your browser, what Lumine keeps server-side for security, and when data is sent to third-party providers you choose to use.

 Important Microsoft account note